abail0111/classicmodels-jee/README.md

 ## Testing

-The application contains GraphQL test cases based on generated graphql operations.
+The application contains GraphQL test cases based on generated GraphQL-Operations.
-In case of significant changes in the schema, the operations and tests must be updated.
+In case of significant changes of the schema, the operations and tests must be updated.

 ### Generate GraphQL Operations